 4. Existing capabilities and ongoing activities

-The proposed GGMI will build on existing capabilities and ongoing activities.
+The proposed GGGW will build on existing capabilities and ongoing activities.
 The atmospheric component of this infrastructure will build on the various pre-existing elements of infrastructure for greenhouse gas observations and modelling supported by WMO since 1975, and on other relevant initiatives on the national, regional and global level.

 Since 1989, WMO’s GAW program has coordinated the acquisition of measurements, quality management, capacity development, and the generation of downstream products and services related to atmospheric composition, including GHG.
 The in situ GHG data are managed centrally by the World Data Centre for Greenhouse Gases supported by Japan.
 Over most of the globe the horizontal density of the surface observing network remains insufficient for effective monitoring.
 Open access to data remains a problem in some of the regions.